 Students keen to pursue a PhD but who have not previously undertaken large research projects are encouraged to pursue the Advanced track.
-The Master's program is mandatory for those wanting to do their PhD at the School of Cybernetics.
+The School of Cybernetics offers a PhD program where candidates undertake research in applied cybernetics.

 What are the fees for the Master of Applied Cybernetics?